rajatcse1/SFDC_Training/Practice/Program/09_String.md

 Number of Special characters in the string is : 4

-8. Write a program in C to copy one string to another string.
+8. Write a program in Apex to copy one string to another string.

-Test Data :
+- Test Data :
 Input the string : This is a string to be copied.

-Expected Output:
+- Expected Output:
 ```

 The First string is : This is a string to be copied.